wushengwei2000/Orchard.Aboutme/README.md

 ##Disclaimer
 * Use at your own risk ;)
+* This is NOT an official module from About.Me.

 ##License
 * No license whatsoever, please help to improve it, I know my code sucks